Ballot initiatives give voters a voice: Are states listening?

 But despite the medical cannabis measure’s widespread approval by more than two-thirds of the electorate in November, its future now hangs in the balance between the legislators’ power and the voters’ will.
 As do future ballot initiative efforts, such as a potential Medicaid expansion and an effort to reinstate Mississippi’s 1894 flag as the official state flag, complete with a set of Confederate Army stars and bars in the top left corner.

-Last month, the Mississippi Supreme Court struck down Initiative 65 – potentially even voter approved ballot initiatives since 2002 – in a sweeping, controversial 6-3 majority decision.
+Last month, the Mississippi Supreme Court struck down Initiative 65 – potentially even voter initiatives approved in other years since 2002 – in a sweeping, controversial 6-3 majority decision.

 Why We Wrote This